 Verse 8: "Behold, you trust in lying words that cannot profit.
-Will you steal, murder, and commit adultery, and swear falsely, and burn incense to Baal, and walk after other gods whom you do not know; And then come and stand before Me in this house which is called by My name, and say, "We are delivered to do all these abominations"?....
-[Then He said, 'I want you to learn a lesson.'] ...
-Has this house, which is called by My name, become a den of robbers in your eyes?
+Will you steal, murder, and commit adultery, and swear falsely, and burn incense to Baal, and walk after other gods whom you do not know; and then come and stand before Me in this house which is called by My name, and say, 'We are delivered to do all these abominations'?" (vs 8-10).
+Then He said, 'I want you to learn a lesson'!

+Verse 11: "'Has this house, which is called by My name, become a den of robbers in your eyes?
 Behold, even I have seen it,' says the LORD.
-'But now go to My place which was in Shiloh...
-[And we talked about that earlier, right?
-Yes!] ...where I set My name at the first, and see what I did to it for the wickedness of My people Israel'" (vs 8-12).
+'But now go to My place which was in Shiloh... [we talked about that earlier] ...where I set My name at the first, and see what I did to it for the wickedness of My people Israel'" (vs 11-12).

 He says I've spoken to you!
-I've warned you.
+I've warned you!
 They wouldn't listen.
 So what happened?
-They went into captivity, into Babylon.
+They went into captivity, into Babylon!
 They came back.
 They improved for a little while.
-But, by the time of the end of the apostolic era in 70 AD-not quite ended then-God had to destroy it again because they wouldn't listen.
+But by the time of the end of the apostolic era in $70{A.D.}$ -not quite ended then-God had to destroy it again because they wouldn't listen.
 What did God do?
-Let's come here to John, the first chapter.
 What is it that God did?

-God said, "All right!"-and He planned this from the beginning, too-"let's see if they will obey My Son.
-Let's see if one of Us"-one of Elohim (one became the Father, one became the Son)-let's see if they will listen to God speaking to them as God manifested in the flesh; rather than from Mt.
-Sinai with all the thunder and lightning and trumpets and the thick clouds and all of that; rather than through the prophets; rather than through some other man.
-God became a man and He spoke to us.
-Now let's see how God's solution begins with that.
+God said, 'All right!'-and He planned this from the beginning, too-'Let's see if they will obey My Son.
+Let's see if one of Us'-one of Elohim (one became the Father, one became the Son)...
+Let's see if they will listen to God speaking to them as God manifested in the flesh; rather than from Mt.
+Sinai with all the thunder and lightning and trumpets and the thick clouds and all of that.
+Rather than through the Prophets; rather than through some other man.
+God became a man and He spoke to us!
+Let's see how God's solution begins with that.
 But let's again see how the people received Him.

-John 1:1-let's read here; very instructive for us; very foundational and, as strange as it may seem, there are some people who have been in the

-"Church" for decades and decades and decades and yet they cannot believe that Jesus was God before He became human.
-And they have to have this "one God" theory, which the Bible does not teach, and the New Testament does not teach, and they cannot believe the simple words that are here in the first few verses of the Gospel of John-and all the way through the rest of it, Jesus said, 'I came from heaven.
+John 1:1-very instructive for us; very foundational.
+As strange as it may seem, there are some people who have been 'in the Church' for decades, and yet, they cannot believe that Jesus was God before He became human.
+They have to have this 'one God' theory, which the Bible does not teach, and the New Testament does not teach, and they cannot believe the simple words that are here in the first few verses of the Gospel of John-and all the way through the rest of it, Jesus said, 'I came from heaven.
 I'm going back to where I was before.
 Father, give Me the glory that I had with You before the world existed.'
 Now, what does that tell you?

-So you see, that is a manifest example of the problem is with the heart and the stubbornness of human nature and of the choices that we make.
+That is a manifest example of the problem with the heart and the stubbornness of human nature and of the choices that we make.
 Now that's where it all lies.
 That is the problem that needs to be solved.
-And it's one of those problems that has to be solved continuously on a continuous basis.
+It's one of those problems that has to be solved continuously on a continuous basis.